guiideandrade/grid/README.md

 Home page: [guiideandrade/grid](http://guiideandrade.com/project/grid)

-See grid-devel.css and code-you-should-use.css for more specific codes.
+See section 3 and code-you-should-use.css for more specific codes.

 # 1 - License